 Recognition indicates that the specialty board has met or continues to meet the recognition criteria.
 This category implies that the specialty board is functioning properly and serves the public and the profession appropriately.
-The SBRC and/or the CPME may request additional information for review at its next meeting.
+The SBRC and/or the CPME may request additional information for review at their next meeting(s).